McCloudS/subgen/README.md

 I'm hoping someone that is much more skilled than I, to use this as a pushing off point to make this better.
 In a perfect world, this would integrate with Plex, Sonarr, Radarr, or Bazarr.
 Bazarr tracks failed subtitle downloads, I originally wanted to utilize its API, but decided on my current solution for simplicity.

 Optimizations I can think of off hand:
-* On played, use a faster model with speedup, since you might want those pretty quickly
 * Fix processing for when adding multiple files
 * Whisper has the ability to translate a good chunk of languages into english.
 I didn't explore this.
 I'm not sure what this looks like with bi-lingual shows like Acapulco.
 * Add an ability via a web-ui or something to generate subtitles for particular media files/folders.